-The top five growth sectors for employment in Chelan and Douglas counties over the past five years include real estate (+6.5%);management (+5.5%); construction (+5.4%); administrative, support, and management service (+4.0%); and arts, entertainment, and recreation (+3.4%).
+The top five growth sectors for employment in Chelan and Douglas counties over the past five include vears real estate (+6.5%);management (+5.5%); construction (+5.4%); administrative, support, and waste management service (+4.0%); and arts, entertainment, and recreation (+3.4%).
 Employment related to data centers is expected to grow in the next four years as a result of investment from key businesses such as Microsoft and Sabey Data Centers.
-As noted by Washington Technology Industry Association (WTIA), rural Washington (notably center hub generating substantial economic output in construction and long-term employment, producing an estimated \$690 million in annual economic output, and supporting approximately 5,300 construction, skilled trade, and other jobs per year.3
+As noted by Washington Technology Industry Association (WTIA), rural Washington (notably Douglas and Grant counties) has become a data center hub generating substantial economic output in construction and long-term employment,